stelmo/eQuilibrator.jl/docs/src/examples.md

 ln_reversibility_index(system, rxn_string)
 ```
-!!! tip "Errors are shown using `Measurements.jl`
+!!! tip "Errors are shown using `Measurements.jl`"
     [eQuilibrator](https://equilibrator.weizmann.ac.il/static/classic_rxns/faq.html#how-do-you-calculate-the-uncertainty-for-each-estimation)
     supplies estimates with uncertainties, these are reflected by the use of `a ± b` with `b` being the uncertainty, assumed to be
     one standard deviation here.